A survey of diversity quantification in natural language processing: The why, what, where and how

 which is the number of categories normalized by dataset size.
-A frequent variant of TTR is \texttt{Distinct-n}, also called \texttt{Dist-n} or \texttt{Diverse-n}, which is the ratio of distinct n-grams to the total number of tokens, rather than to the number of n-grams \cite{li-etal-2016-diversity}, with often $n \in [1,4]$. \texttt{Distinct-n} is widely used, \cite{yang-etal-2020-planning,schuz-etal-2021-diversity,dopierre-etal-2021-protaugment,liu-etal-2023-pvgru,ma-etal-2024-volta,guo-etal-2024-curious}, however it has issues \cite{BestgenYves2024MLDi}.
-Importantly for us, it is not monotonic to the number of categories (e.g.\ for a constant $n$, increasing $m$ reduces the score).
-This questions its status as a variety and places it outside the Venn's diagram. \paragraph{dEntropy} This family tackles variety like dQuantity but also tackles balance.
-Its main measure is \quotecite{shannon_mathematical_1949} \texttt{entropy}, which is the weighted average of the \emph{surprise} $\log_b\left(p_i^{-1}\right)$ of observing a category with index $i$:
+A frequent variant is \texttt{distinct-n}, also called \texttt{dist-n} or \texttt{diverse-n}, which is the ratio of distinct n-grams to the total number of tokens, rather than to the number of n-grams. \texttt{Distinct-n} is widely used in NLP, but it has issues \cite{BestgenYves2024MLDi}.
+Importantly for us, it is not monotonic to the number of categories, which questions its place in the variety dimension.
+Other variants, such as \texttt{MTLD} and \texttt{MATTR}, are TTR averages over sliding windows of variable or fixed sizes, making them insensitive to text length.

-This measure is central to information theory.
-It accounts for variety as its maximum is $\log_b\left(n\right)$, and it accounts for balance as it increases with evenness.
-It is used for example by \citet{chubarian-etal-2021-grouping,puranik-etal-2023-protege,hwang-etal-2023-knowledge,park-etal-2023-dive}. \paragraph{dDistance} These measures often aggregate the distance matrix and possibly normalize the outcome, therefore they can be cast in disparity.
-A standard normalized form, which we refer to as \texttt{pairwise} is